MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-windows-8-10.md

 ---
 layout: tutorial
-title: Handling Push Notifications in Windows 8
+title: Handling Push Notifications in Windows 8 Universal and Windows 10 UWP applications
-relevantTo: [windows8]
+relevantTo: [windows]
 weight: 6
 ---
 In this tutorial, you will be learning how to handle push notification for Windows 8 applications.